Circumpolar Rock Garden

 like that.
 The plant in our main bed, with

-alkaline-neutral soil lived for eight years but
+alkaline-neutral soil lived for eight years but vanished in the

-vanished in the cold, dry winter of 2003.
-The
+cold, dry winter of 2003.
+The two in our boreal garden

-that it needs some mulch for winter.
+also succumbed to the nasty weather.
+It benefits from some mulch for winter.
 Once it takes hold, it is fairly aggressive,

 spreading 3-5 feet away from the main plant.
 You